On this page

 ...

-Fix: Guard with TYPE_CHECKING.
+Guard it with TYPE_CHECKING:

 python

-from __future__ import annotations # makes all annotations strings at runtime
+from __future__ import annotations

 from typing import TYPE_CHECKING